 Appointments can be arranged with the Practice Nurses on request for Well-Man and Well Woman checks.
 These clinics offer a health "MOT" check.
 They may involve answering a questionnaire, carrying out some simple checks to look for signs of preventable or treatable disease (for women this includes a cervical smear when necessary) and appropriate health advice.

-This clinic is run by the Practice Nurse on Thursday mornings.
+This clinic is run by the Practice Pharmacist on Friday mornings.

 This clinic is run by the Practice Nurse on Wednesday afternoons.

 Any of the Doctors will be happy to discuss all aspects of contraception during a regular surgery appointment.
 Dr Reid is available for the fitting of coils, implants and caps.

 As a smoker, patients are at increased risk of several diseases including lung cancer, heart disease, chronic lung disease, etc. If patients are interested in stopping smoking, a specialised service is provided at the Woodside Pharmacy for a one-to-one consultation.
 Please contact the Pharmacy for an apointment at which a patient's motivation to stop smoking will be assessed.
 Patients will be given helpful information to maximise their chance of stopping smoking and will be invited for useful follow-up visits to monitor their progress and give further prescriptions.
 We would encourage patients to carefully consider stopping smoking and make an appointment when the time is right for them.

 The Practice can arrange for an interpreter to be present during a consultation if the patient requests this.
 This appointment must be booked in advance, and a double appointment would be required.

 Primary Care Pharmacists

 Primary Care Pharmacists work in the local community supporting GPs, nurses and other healthcare professionals.

 - Organising changes to your medication if you have been in hospital or seen at an out patient department.

 In the future you may be able to have a face to face review about your medications.